arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-jwt-pop.md

 # DPoP-Inspired Authentication {#dpop-esque-auth}

 This option, inspired by the OAuth DPoP specification {{?RFC9449}}, uses a DPoP-like mechanism to authenticate the calling workload in the context of the request.
-The Workload Identity Token (TODO to-wit) is sent in the request as described in (TODO wit-http-header).
+The Workload Identity Token (WIT) as defined in Section 3.1 "The Workload Identity Token" of {{?I-D.ietf-wimse-s2s-protocol}} is sent in the request as described in Section 3.1.1 "The WIT HTTP Header" of {{?I-D.ietf-wimse-s2s-protocol}}.
 An additional JWT, the Workload Proof Token (WPT), is signed by the private key corresponding to the public key in the WIT.
 The WPT is sent in the `Workload-Proof-Token` header field of the request.
 The ABNF syntax of the `Workload-Proof-Token` header field is: